syncfusion-content/maui-docs/MAUI/ListView/overview.md

  * Supports dynamic selection of UI for each item using the `DataTemplateSelector`.

- * AutoFit items based on the content of `ItemTemplate`.
+ * AutoFit items based on the content of [ItemTemplate](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_ItemTemplate).

  * Supports both linear and grid layouts.